deantmenzel/hello-world/README.md

-# hello-world
+# hello-world gh-pages
-Just another first-time repo

-Adding another paragraph to get used to the branch and commit processes.
+This is the readme.md for the gh pages website